rawhat/glisten/README.md

 certificate and key file path.
 The rest of the handler flow remains unchanged.

 `glisten` doesn't provide a public API for connected clients.
-In order to hook into the socket lifecyle, you can establish some functions which are called for the opening and closing of the socket.
+In order to hook into the socket lifecycle, you can establish some functions which are called for the opening and closing of the socket.
 An example is provided below.

 To serve over SSL: